About Painting & Drawing

-Painting & drawing classes are held in Foster Hall and the Studio Arts Building.
+Painting & drawing classes are held in Foster Hall, and the Barnes Ogden Art & Design Complex (formerly called the Studio Arts Building).
 Foster Hall contains three large, well-equipped painting studios with storage racks, taborets, and easels and three drawing studios with model stands, easels, and drawing benches.
-The Studio Arts Building is one large room, approximately 7,000 square feet, currently used for senior projects and the advanced drawing workshop.
-Students have access to studios seven days a week.
+The Barnes Ogden Art & Design complex has one large room, approximately 7,000 square feet, often used for senior projects and the advanced drawing workshop; the MFA studios are where students have access to studio spaces around the clock, seven days a week.

 Students have access to a traditional wood-working shop; digital fabrication, photography, and lighting equipment; large-scale printers and scanners; an arboretum; a foundry; a motion capture studio; high-end work stations; and more.